threefoldfoundation/threefold_data/content/blog/threefold_hpe/threefold_hpe.md

 ---
+id: threefold_foundation
-title: "ThreeFold creates a more responsible, neutral, and decentralized internet with Hewlett Packard Enterprise"
+title: ThreeFold creates a more responsible, neutral, and decentralized internet with Hewlett Packard Enterprise
-author: Sabrina
-author_image: sabrina.jpg
-tags: farming, grid, partner
+tags: [partner]
+image: ./mou.jpg
+image_caption: ThreeFold & HPE partnership
+excerpt: Dubai, UAE: Today at GITEX Technology Week, ThreeFold signed a Memorandum of Understanding (MOU) with Hewlett Packard Enterprise (HPE) to cooperate in the CEEMA region on the implementation of a decentralized grid of computing and storage capacity, which enables a neutral, low cost and low energy internet on a global scale.
+authors: [sabrina_sadik]
-published_at: 2018-10-18
+created: 2018-10-18
-post_image: mou.jpg
 ---

 Dubai, UAE: Today at GITEX Technology Week, ThreeFold signed a Memorandum of Understanding (MOU) with Hewlett Packard Enterprise (HPE) to cooperate in the CEEMA region on the implementation of a decentralized grid of computing and storage capacity, which enables a neutral, low cost and low energy internet on a global scale.